cinchapi/concourse/docs/guide/src/introduction.md

   concourse.set("balance", balance2 - 50, 2);
 });
 ```

+## Plugins
+Concourse can be extended by plugins.

 ## Environments
 Concourse separates records into [environments](/), which are similar to *databases*, *keyspaces*, or *schemas* in a other database systems.
 Beyond that, Concourse **doesn't** impose any other organization such as tables or collections.